 Being a bridesmaid is one of those age-old traditions that has been passed down year after year like your great-grandma's cocktail jewelry.
-So when you're best friend or close family member asks you the question, "Will you be my bridesmaid?" you may find yourself dancing around a list of questions over what you're supposed to do and how much will this ultimately cost you?
+So when your best friend or close family member asks you the question, "Will you be my bridesmaid?" you may find yourself dancing around a list of questions over what you're supposed to do and how much will this ultimately cost you?
 Don't worry too much.
 We've got you covered with our list of the 10 most frequently asked bridesmaid questions.

 It's simple.
 Be there to support the bride.
-Offer to help with things you're awesome at — like organizing tasks, DIY crafts, or being her pop up therapist.
+Offer to help with things you're awesome at—like organizing tasks, DIY crafts, or being her pop-up therapist.

 Nope!
 But you do have to wear it.
 You can rent it or borrow it from a savvy site online.
 Either way, you should have it hanging in your closet at least a month before the wedding.

 3. So, How Much Will This Whole Shindig Cost Me?

 Depending on your location and the requests of the bride, you may end up spending anywhere from under $400 to over $2,000.

 4. When Do I Get the Bride Her Gifts?